 Calico Bush by Rachel Field

-The Witch of Blackbird Pond by Elizabeth George Speare (Historical fiction placed during Salem Witch Trial era, NOT witchcraft!)
+The Witch of Blackbird Pond by Elizabeth George Speare (Historical fiction placed during Salem Witch

 The Wind in the Willows by Kenneth Grahame